 - Add the salt, pepper, mustard powder, tomato puree, spices and oregano and stir to mix.
 Add the tin of tomatoes and stir.
 Turn the heat down so it is bubbling gently.
 Using the chopped tomato tin as a measure, fill it with boiling water and pour over the mince (careful the tin can be very hot!).
 This acts as a good way of measuring how much water to use, but also helps rinse the tin and catch the last of the tomato juices (one of Mum’s great tips!)

 - Next add the kidney beans in chilli sauce.
 This time I fill the empty tin not quite half way with water from a recently boiled kettle and add this to the pan and stir.
-Leave to gently bubble for a further 15 mins
+Leave to gently bubble for another 15 mins

 - Break the chocolate into squares and add to the pan.
-Mix through and allow to bubble for 5 mins, then serve
+Mix through and allow to bubble for 5 mins before serving